nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 List students based on their attendance status:

-- `listattendance e/Tutorial 1 s/present`
+- `listattn e/Tutorial 1 s/present`
     - Shows students marked as present for "Tutorial 1".

-- `listattendance e/Tutorial 1 s/absent`
+- `listattn e/Tutorial 1 s/absent`
     - Shows students marked as absent for "Tutorial 1".

 ### Common Errors and Solutions